 You can explain that the money they contribute in the current year helps reduce their taxable income, which could help them save on the amount of taxes owed.
 They’ll need to pay taxes when they withdraw the money—but this might be a good opportunity to discuss the importance of balancing tax-advantaged accounts.

-If they contribute to a 401(k) and an account like a Roth IRA, they’ll spread their tax obligations around between present and future.
+If they contribute to a 401(k) and an account like a Roth IRA, they’ll spread their tax obligations around between present and future years.
 Roth IRA contributions are taxed today, but earnings withdrawn after retirement are tax free.
 Or if their employer’s plan offers a Roth account option, they could choose to split their contributions to the 401(k) plan into a traditional and Roth account since there are no income limits on 401(k) contributions.
-In 2021, they can contribute up to $19,500 to an employer plan.
+In 2022, they can contribute up to $20,500 to an employer plan.

-Depending on their income, they may also be eligible for a Saver’s Credit on their federal tax return for half of their contributions to the retirement plan, up to a credit of $2,000.
+Depending on their income and filing status, they may also be eligible for a Saver’s Credit on their federal tax return for half of their contributions to the retirement plan, up to a credit of $2,000.

 Offer a small incentive